MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

   > You cannot use the `$input` variable inside both the Process block and the
   > End block in the same function or script block.

-Since `$input` is an enumerator, accessing any of it's properties causes `$input` to no longer be available.
+Since `$input` is an enumerator, accessing any of its properties causes `$input` to no longer be available.
 You can store `$input` in another variable to reuse the `$input` properties.